What to Do With Old Hearing Aids

 - Battery size

 And still, another option is simply donating the hearing aid to a number of different charitable organizations.
 If you decide to go this route, be sure to get a receipt from the charity so you can write the donation off on your taxes- this could be a substantial amount of money.
-Perhaps the most well-known organization to donate to is Starkey’s Hear Now Foundation based in Eden Prairie, Minnesota.
+Perhaps the most well-known organization to donate to is Starkey’s Hear Now Program based in Eden Prairie, Minnesota.
 Working with local hearing providers, the Hear Now program provides hearing aids to US citizens who have no other means to purchase hearing aids.

 Another option is to donate the hearing aids to the Lions Club, which runs a Hearing Aid Recycling Program.
 The Lions have recycling centers across the US, Canada, and Denmark, where folks can drop off old hearing aids.
 These hearing aids are then refurbished and given to people who otherwise would not be able to have hearing aids.
-Here is a list of the drop-off locations for the HARP program.
-If there is not a location near you, I believe you can mail your hearing aids to the closest location.

 Lastly, if you are planning on purchasing a new set of hearing aids, you might ask the hearing provider you purchased them from if they’ll give you a credit towards new hearing aids if you give them your old ones.
 Some offices will do this, and will then refurbish and sell your old units, or use them as loaner hearing aids for other clients.